jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ### Jenkins

 The plugin uses the AWS Java SDK to communicate with Secrets Manager.
 If you are running Jenkins outside EC2 or EKS you may need to manually configure the SDK to authenticate with AWS.
-See the [authentication](authentication/index.md) guide for more information.
+See the [client](client/index.md) configuration guide for more information.

 Then, install and [configure](#Configuration) the plugin.